Virtual reality initiative benefits adolescents, young adults with cancer

 Answer: David R. Freyer, DO, MS, and I co-direct the AYA cancer program, addressing the unique issues and needs of patients between the ages of 15 and 39 years who are afflicted with cancer.
 The virtual reality concept came about while we were filming an awareness video with Steve Jaffe and Brandon Zamel, co-producers at Springbok Entertainment.
 During several editing sessions, we decided to put this awareness video into virtual reality format.
 We did not know what to expect initially, but we knew that this new medium was different from just watching a 2-dimensional video screen.
 The immersive qualities of the virtual reality medium seemed to really accentuate the content of the original video.
 This spawned several other meetings with Steve and Brandon, and we are now trying to apply virtual reality to various parts of the AYA program.

-Q: Can you describe how
+Q: Can you describe how the technology works?

 A: I am far from a technical person, but a headset with a small screen is mounted in front of your visual field.
 When you turn your head, you see in all directions and dimensions; it is a recapitulation of what you would normally see in the real world.
 The headset apparatus is connected to a computer or laptop, and the virtual content is streamed into the headset.
 The equipment is very portable and can be dropped into a patient’s room in case they are unable to engage in too much physical activity.
 There also is the capability to interact with the screen.
 One program that I used was a painting program where there is a continuous screen or surface around you.
 A virtual easel is placed in your left hand and a virtual paintbrush is placed in your right hand.
 You then proceed to paint whatever you want on your 360-degree virtual canvas.

-type of content is offered to people in the AYA cancer program?
+Q: What type of content is offered to people in the AYA cancer program?

 A: Aside from interactive programs — such as painting — entertainment and educational programs are the main content forms that we have given to our patients.
 This encompasses everything from a scuba diving experience, in which manta rays and other forms of sea life surround you, to a flying experience, in which you soar at high altitudes over western lands only to land in a teepee with all of the inhabitants performing their daily chores.
 Other types of content — such as thrill rides and high-impact adventures, or even being chased by dinosaurs — are examples of virtual reality entertainment that our AYA patients have experienced.